k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

-The following diagram describes how the Masking Actor uses the formatter in order to preserve the original format in the masked value:
+The following diagram describes how the Masking Actor uses the formatter for preserving the original format in the masked value:

 ![fpm flow](images/format_preserving_masking_flow.png)